Murder of Sharon Beshenivsky: Additional suspect

 The alleged mastermind of the robbery, Piran Ditta Khan, fled to Pakistan.
 A reward of £20,000 was offered for information leading to his arrest.

 In 2014, police renewed their appeal for information that might lead to Khan's arrest.
 Detective Superintendent Simon Atkinson said: "This investigation is not yet complete and will not be until everyone involved in any way in the murder of PC Beshenivsky is brought to justice.
 We have not, and will not leave any stone unturned in our search for justice.
 The £20,000 reward on offer remains and I would like to take this opportunity to appeal again to the people of Pakistan or to anyone who knows where this man is to get in contact."

 Khan was arrested in Pakistan on 14 January 2020.
 He appeared in court in Islamabad the following day and was remanded in custody until 29 January.

+In April 2023, Khan was extradited to the UK and taken to a West Yorkshire police station, where he was charged with murder, robbery, two counts of possessing a firearm with intent to endanger life and two counts of possessing a prohibited weapon.
+On 13 February 2024, he appeared at Leeds Crown Court listening to the proceedings with the help of an interpreter, as the prosecution case was outlined.
+Khan admitted to organising the robbery to regain £12,000 owed to him by the owner of the travel agent but denied the other charges, claiming that Hassan Razzaq had offered to "get the money back" and had not told him that guns would be used.
+However, prosecutors accused Khan of knowing that loaded weapons were used, and of acting as a lookout during the robbery.
+On 4 April 2024 he was found guilty of murder.
+On 10 May 2024, the court sentenced him to life, with a minimum term of 40 years.